Value Added Benefits

 As a CWU member, you can avail of discounts on essential insurance for your car, home and gadgets, along with special insurance schemes to protect you and your family, including life cover, illness cover, and accident cover.

-Payments will cease after this period, except in the most extreme of hardship circumstances.
-Application for continuation or otherwise of Social Benefit outside of this period will be considered on its merits by the NEC Finance Committee, which will make a recommendation to the National Executive Council.
+Payments will cease after this period except in the most extreme of hardship circumstances.
+Appeals for continuation or otherwise of Sickness Benefit outside of this period will be considered on their merits by the NEC Finance Committee, which will make a recommendation to the National Executive Council.
+The decision of the National Executive Council on such appeals will be final.

-To apply, obtain a form from Union Head Office through the Branch/Section Secretary, complete same and return with payslip(s), medical certificate(s), consultant’s report or a doctor-to-doctor report.
-This Fund is available to those paying contributions of 1% of basic pay through Deduction at Source (Payroll).
+To apply, a completed application form with all requisite documentation should be submitted to Union Head Office.
+The Sickness Benefit Scheme is only available to those paying contributions of 1% of basic pay through Deduction at Source (Payroll).

-A member cannot claim financial assistance from the Social Benefit Fund AND the Medisan Fund at the same time.
+A member cannot only claim financial assistance from the Social Benefit Fund OR the Medisan Fund for the same illness.

 An “In Benefit” member may be paid €635 on the death of their spouse/civil partner.
 The estate of an “In Benefit” member may be paid €5,080 on their death.
 A member may nominate during their lifetime to whom the sum shall be payable.